codeadamca/ev3-space-moc-panel/README.md

-# LEGO Mindstorms EV3 Space Base Control Panel
+# LEGO® Mindstorms® EV3 Space Base Control Panel

 A web application and API to control a EV3 LEGO space MOC.
 Online application is available here: